-A. A lender may deliver a commitment letter less than 24 hours prior to the Closing, only when it has sufficient cause to do so and failure to close the mortgage loan within less than 24 hours after the delivery of the letter, shall create a hardship for the Borrower.
-This exception shall apply only to the timing of the delivery of said commitment letter, and shall in no way exempt any lender from all other requirements of this regulation; and
+A. A lender may deliver a commitment letter less than three business days prior to the closing, only when it has sufficient cause to do so and failure to close the mortgage loan within less than three business days after the delivery of the letter, shall create a hardship for the borrower.
+This exception shall apply only to the timing of the delivery of the commitment letter, and shall in no way exempt any lender from all other requirements of this regulation;

-B. For every transaction in which a commitment letter is delivered less than 24 hours before the Closing, the lender shall document and keep on file for examination purposes, a written explanation stating the circumstances and reasons for the application of subsection 5A to such transaction.
+B. For every transaction in which a commitment letter is delivered less than three business days before the closing, the lender shall document and keep on file for examination purposes, a written explanation stating the circumstances and reasons for the application of subsection 5A to the transaction; and

+C. A borrower may waive or modify the three business day period only after the lender has delivered the commitment letter.
+The borrower must have a bona fide personal financial emergency that necessitates closing the mortgage loan before the end of the three business day period.
+The facts surrounding the individual situation will determine whether a bona fide personal financial emergency exists; for example, the imminent sale of the borrower’s home in foreclosure where the foreclosure sale will proceed unless the mortgage loan proceeds are made available to the borrower during the three business day period.
+To modify or waive the waiting period, the borrower must give the lender a dated written statement that describes the emergency, specifically waives or modifies the three business day period, and bears the signature of all borrowers who are primarily liable on the mortgage loan.
+Printed forms for this purpose are prohibited.
+The lender shall keep the borrower’s statement on file for examination purposes.

-For the purpose of this Section 5,the word "deliver" (including any form of the word) shall mean the time at which the Borrower has the commitment letter in hand Section 6.
+For the purpose of this section:

+"Deliver" (including any form of the word) means the time at which the borrower has received the commitment letter.
+A commitment letter may be delivered electronically pursuant to the Vermont Uniform Electronic Transactions Act, 9 V.S.A. §§270 – 290, as amended from time to time, including the requirement that the borrower has consented to the electronic delivery of the commitment letter and has not withdrawn such consent.

+“Business day” means all calendar days except Sundays and legal public holidays referenced in 12 C.F.R. §1026.2(a)(6), as amended from time to time.

+If the commitment letter is not provided to the borrower in person, the borrower is considered to have received the commitment letter three business days after it is placed in the mail.
+Likewise, the borrower is considered to have received the commitment letter three business days after the lender sends it by email.
+Alternatively, the lender may rely on evidence that the borrower received the commitment letter earlier, such as an acknowledgement from a courier that the borrower has received the commitment letter, or an acknowledgment by the borrower of receipt of the emailed commitment letter.

+Section 6.
 Effective Date

-This regulation is effective January 1, 1999.
+This regulation is effective __________, 2017.
 Lenders shall be in compliance with the provisions of this regulation commencing 90 days from the effective date hereof.
 The commissioner may waive compliance with this regulation for a lender for additional 30 days, not to exceed 120 days from adoption, for good cause shown.